smartcontractkit/chainlink/.changeset/wild-cats-think.md

 "chainlink": minor
 ---

-Added the `TransactionManagerEnabled` config to enable or disable the transaction manager. #added
+Added the `EVM.Transactions.Enabled` config to enable or disable the transaction manager. #added